beilusm/beilusm/README.md

-"Spend 100 days doing something that would impress the self from 100 days ago."
+"Spending 100 days doing things that were impossible 100 days ago"

 <!---
 beilusm/beilusm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.